lordofscripts/caesarx/docs/DEVELOPER.md

 Set the `LOG_LEVEL` environment variable to any of trace, debug, info, warn, error or fatal.
 Log output will appear on `stderr`.

+### Skipping Tests

+Certain working tests will not be executed on GitHub servers because the location of the app binary is unknown.
+For this see Issue #11 on this repository.
+I modified the `go.yaml` GitHub workflow file like this:

+>
+>    - name: Test
+>      run: GITHUBLOS=true go test -v -coverprofile=profile.cov ./...
+>

+Then on the susceptible tests (those using the built executable) I added code to skip them:

+>
+>	// @note We set this on go.yml so that this test is SKIPPED on GitHub servers
+>	if os.Getenv("GITHUBLOS") != "" {
+>		t.Skip("Skipping working test due to missing executable")
+>	}
+>

 ## Quirks